-It was necessary to transfer an unbudgeted amount of £361k to top up the Insurance Provisions (see Note 16).
+There has also been a transfer of £1,609k to top up the Insurance Provisions (see Note 16).

 3. Comprehensive Income and Expenditure Statement (CIES):

 The figures for the year shown here can be reconciled to the CIES via the Movement on Reserves Statement.
 The technical treatment required means that the outturn presented in this Narrative Report and the movement on the General Fund Balances in the accounts are different.
 The Expenditure and Funding Analysis in Note 2 to the Accounts presents a reconciliation.